Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 • Situation: The situation and when it took place.

-• Task: The task and what the objective or the goal was.
+• Task: The task and the objective or the goal.

 • Result: The result or outcome of your actions.